tylerlrhodes/blog2/content/posts/book-review-i-am-a-strange-loop.md

-In Hofstadter lingo, *symbols* should be thought of as "a symbol inside a cranium, just like a simmball in the hypothetical careenium, should be thought of as a triggerable physical structure that constitues the brain's way of implementing a particular category or concept."
+In Hofstadter lingo, *symbols* should be thought of as "a symbol inside a cranium, just like a simmball in the hypothetical careenium, should be thought of as a triggerable physical structure that constitutes the brain's way of implementing a particular category or concept."
 So inputs, to the brain, trigger Hofstadter's *symbols*, which does something physically, or whatever.